Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/about.md

 <br/>
 My name is Zahra-Claire Bahrani-Peacock.
 I am a sworn, state-certified translator and interpreter.
 <br/>
 I grew up bilingual in the UK with English and German, spending extended periods each year in Germany and Spain.
-When the time came to choose a university, it simply made sense to move abroad to study translation and interpreting with a focus on economics at Munich’s Municipal Foreign Languages Institute (FIM).
+As intercultural communication has always played such an important role in my life, I decided to move to Germany after finishing my A-Levels to study translation and interpreting with a focus on economics at Munich’s Municipal Foreign Languages Institute (FIM).
 <br/>
 The course was very practically orientated, equally combining practical work with the theory of translation, interpreting and economics.
 The fact that the course was taught in German allowed me to gain in-depth knowledge of the language and culture, sparking my interest in localisation as I compared and contrasted the three cultures I had spent so much time in.
 <br/>